kokkos/kokkos-core-wiki/API-Reference/Kokkos::TeamThreadRange.md

         * Implementation defined type.

     *  **Requirements**
-        * `TeamMemberType` meets the requirements of [TeamHandle](Kokkos%3A%3ATeamHandleConcept)
+        * `TeamMemberType` is a type that models [TeamHandle](Kokkos%3A%3ATeamHandleConcept)
         * `std::is_integral<iType>::value` is true.
-        * Every member thread of `team` must call the lexically same operation.
-I.e. it is not legal to have some threads call this function in one branch, and the other threads of `team` call it in another branch.
+        * Every member thread of `team` must call the operation in the same branch, i.e. it is not legal to have some threads call this function in one branch, and the other threads of `team` call it in another branch.
         * `count >= 0 ` is true;

  * ```c++
    template<class TeamMemberType, class iType1, class iType2>
-   /* Implementation defined */ T TeamThreadRange(const TeamMemberType& team, iType1 begin, iType2 end);
+   /* Implementation defined */ TeamThreadRange(TeamMemberType team, iType1 begin, iType2 end);
    ```
    Splits the index range `begin` to `end-1` over the threads of the team.
     *  **Arguments**